UPDATE 1-New Egypt c.bank chief says not worried about currency

 "The central bank has all the tools to enable it to intervene at anytime it feels there is speculation or anything against the market."

-Ramez, who worked as deputy central banker during the financial turbulence of Egypt's uprising in early 2011, is expected to assume his duties on Feb.
-3 after Mursi accepted the resignation of his predecessor, Farouk el-Okdah, the presidency said in a statement.
+Ramez, a former deputy central banker, is expected to assume his duties on Feb.
+3 after Mursi accepted the resignation of his predecessor, Farouk El-Okdah, the presidency said in a statement.

-A veteran banker, Ramez won praise from economists for his deft handling of the financial turmoil in the weeks after the uprising, when billions of dollars of fled the country and the currency came under enormous pressure.

-Far more than Okdah, who rarely appears before the media, Ramez took on a public role during the troubles, often acting as the central bank's mouthpiece.

 Ramez's appointment has to be approved by the upper house of parliament, which holds legislative powers until Egypt votes for a permanent new lower house in an election expected in the next few months.